-The continuing competence of the Firm's Personnel depends to a significant extent on an 50. appropriate level of continuing professional development so that Personnel maintain their knowledge and capabilities.
-Effective policies and procedures emphasise the need for continuing Deleted: The Firm therefore training for all levels of Firm Personnel, and provide the necessary training resources and assistance to enable Personnel to develop and maintain the required competence and Deleted: s capabilities.
-51. The Firm may use a Suitably Qualified External Person, for example, when internal technical and Deleted: Where internal technical training resources are unavailable. and training resources are unavailable, or for any other reason, t 52.
-Performance evaluation, compensation and promotion procedures give due recognition and Deleted: The Firm's p reward to the development and maintenance of competence and commitment to ethical principles.
-Steps a Firm may take in developing and maintaining competence and commitment to Deleted: In particular, the ethical principles include: Making Personnel aware of the Firm's expectations regarding performance and ethical (a) Deleted: es principles; Providing Personnel with evaluation of, and counseling on, performance, progress and Deleted: es career development; and Helping Personnel understand that advancement to positions of greater responsibility Deleted: s depends, among other things, upon performance quality and adherence to ethical principles, and that failure to comply with the Firm's policies and procedures may result in disciplinary action.
-Considerations specific to smaller Firms The size and circumstances of the Firm will influence the structure of the Firm's performance 53. evaluation process.
+- 50. The continuing competence of the Firm's Personnel depends to a significant extent on an appropriate level of continuing professional development so that Personnel maintain their knowledge and capabilities.
+Effective policies and procedures emphasise the need for continuing training for all levels of Firm Personnel, and provide the necessary training resources and assistance to enable Personnel to develop and maintain the required competence and capabilities. - 51.
+The Firm may use a Suitably Qualified External Person, for example, when internal technical and training resources are unavailable. - 52.
+Performance evaluation, compensation and promotion procedures give due recognition and reward to the development and maintenance of competence and commitment to ethical principles.
+Steps a Firm may take in developing and maintaining competence and commitment to ethical principles include: - (a) Making Personnel aware of the Firm's expectations regarding performance and ethical principles; - (b) Providing Personnel with evaluation of, and counseling on, performance, progress and career development; and - (c) Helping Personnel understand that advancement to positions of greater responsibility depends, among other things, upon performance quality and adherence to ethical principles, and that failure to comply with the Firm's policies and procedures may result in disciplinary action.

+53. The size and circumstances of the Firm will influence the structure of the Firm's performance evaluation process.
 Smaller Firms, in particular, may employ less formal methods of evaluating the performance of their Personnel.
-Assignment of Engagement Teams The Firm shall assign responsibility for each Engagement to an Engagement Partner and Deleted: .
-The Firm 54. shall establish policies and procedures requiring that: The identity and role of the Engagement Partner are communicated to key members of Client management and those charged with governance; The Engagement Partner has the appropriate competence, capabilities and authority to perform the role; and Deleted: and time The responsibilities of the Engagement Partner are clearly defined and communicated to that Partner.
-55. Policies and procedures may include systems to monitor the workload and availability of Engagement Partners so as to enable these individuals to have sufficient time to adequately discharge their responsibilities.
-The Firm shall also establish policies and procedures to assign appropriate Personnel 56.
-Deleted: Staff with the necessary competence and capabilities to: Deleted: , competence and time (a) perform Engagements in accordance with Professional Standards and regulatory and legal requirements; and Deleted: to enable the Firm or Engagement Partners to issue reports that are appropriate in the (b) circumstances.
-The Firm's assignment of Engagement Teams and the determination of the level of supervision required, include for example, consideration of the Engagement Team's: 57.
-Deleted: establishes procedures to assess its Staff's capabilities and competence.
-The capabilities and Understanding of, and practical experience with, Engagements of a similar nature and competence considered when complexity through appropriate training and participation; Understanding of Professional Standards and regulatory and legal requirements;

-An understanding of the Firm's quality control policies and procedures.
+Assignment of Engagement Teams

+- 54. The Firm shall assign responsibility for each Engagement to an Engagement Partner and shall establish policies and procedures requiring that: - (a) The identity and role of the Engagement Partner are communicated to key members of Client management and those charged with governance; - (b) The Engagement Partner has the appropriate competence, capabilities and authority to perform the role; and - (c) The responsibilities of the Engagement Partner are clearly defined and communicated to that Partner. - 55.
+Policies and procedures may include systems to monitor the workload and availability of Engagement Partners so as to enable these individuals to have sufficient time to adequately discharge their responsibilities. - 56.
+The Firm shall also establish policies and procedures to assign appropriate Personnel with the necessary competence and capabilities to: - (a) perform Engagements in accordance with Professional Standards and regulatory and legal requirements; and - (b) enable the Firm or Engagement Partners to issue reports that are appropriate in the circumstances. - 57.
+The Firm's assignment of Engagement Teams and the determination of the level of supervision required, include for example, consideration of the Engagement Team's: - Understanding of, and practical experience with, Engagements of a similar nature and complexity through appropriate training and participation; - Understanding of Professional Standards and regulatory and legal requirements; - Technical knowledge and expertise, including knowledge of relevant information technology; - Knowledge of relevant industries in which the Clients operate: - Ability to apply professional judgment; and - An understanding of the Firm's quality control policies and procedures.